steveschulze/Photometry/README.md

 #### How does it work?

 The photometric catalogues are build from the 2MASS point source catalogues and SDSS/DR12 source catalogues.
 The PS1 point source catalogue was build by crossmatching PS1 with Gaia DR2.
-PS1 photometry was converted to the SDSS filters using the colour equations in [Finkbeiner et al. (2016)](https://ui.adsabs.harvard.edu/abs/2016ApJ...822...66F/abstract).
+PS1 photometry was converted to the SDSS filters using the colour equations in [Finkbeiner et al. (2016)](https://ui.adsabs.harvard.edu/abs/2016ApJ...822...66F/abstract) and to the ZTF system using [Medford et al. (2020)](https://iopscience.iop.org/article/10.3847/2515-5172/ab7f3c).
 Bessel photometry was derived following the [Lupton (2004)](http://classic.sdss.org/dr4/algorithms/sdssUBVRITransform.html) colour equations.
+SDSS photometry were converted to the DES and GROND system using the color equations from [Drlica-Wagner et al. (2018)](https://iopscience.iop.org/article/10.3847/1538-4365/aab4f5#apjsaab4f5app1-4?gridset=show), respectively and [Greiner et al.](https://www.mpe.mpg.de/~jcg/GROND/calibration.html), respectively.

 The files will be called ```PS1_PS1_FILTER.ascii```, ```PS1_SDSS_FILTER.ascii```, ```PS1_BESSEL_FILTER.ascii```, ```SDSS_FILTER.ascii```, ```SDSS_BESSEL_FILTER.ascii```, ```SkyMapper_SDSS_FILTER.ascii```, ```SkyMapper_BESSEL_FILTER.ascii```, and ```2MASS_FILTER.ascii```.
 The columns in each file are: col1 = ra, col2 = dec, col3 = mag, and col4 = sigma_mag.